bkubinszky/rss-digest/README.md

 | Groq (free) | 100,000 tokens/day |
 | Gemini 2.0 Flash (free) | 1,500 requests/day |

 A single daily run consumes roughly 20,000–25,000 Groq tokens.
 Both limits are well within range for normal use.
-Use mock mode during development and testing.
+Use mock mode during development and testing to avoid burning through the daily quota.

+---

+## ⚠️ Features implemented but not yet tested in production

+The following features were built and committed but could not be fully verified due to the nature of what would be required to trigger them:

+**Retry with exponential backoff** (`analyzer.py`) Automatically retries failed LLM calls up to 3 times with increasing delays (5s, 10s, 20s) on transient network errors or server-side 5xx responses.
+Cannot be easily triggered on demand — will be confirmed working the first time a real transient error occurs in production.

+**Feed health check and warning** (`health.py`, `mailer.py`) Tracks consecutive fetch failures per feed in `feed_health.json`.
+After 3 consecutive failures, a red warning banner appears in the next digest email listing the affected feeds.
+Resets automatically when a feed recovers.
+Requires a feed to fail 3 days in a row to observe — has not yet been triggered in production.

+---

+## Backlog

+### Content
+- "Why this matters" field — one extra sentence of context per article explaining its broader relevance
+- Configurable summary length — short (1 sentence) vs detailed (3–4 sentences), switchable in `config.py`
+- Language toggle — switch output between German and English without rewriting the interests block
+- Trending topics detection — if the same theme appears across 3+ articles, flag it at the top of the digest
+- Keyword watchlist — a list of terms that automatically boost an article's score if they appear

+### Feeds & delivery
+- Newsletter integration via Kill the Newsletter — convert email newsletters to RSS feeds
+- OPML import support — import feed list directly from any RSS reader export
+- Skip sending if below minimum threshold — if fewer than N articles score above the threshold, skip the email entirely

+### Visibility
+- "First seen" indicator — flag articles from sources that rarely appear in the digest

+### Configuration
+- Move `YOUR_INTERESTS` to a separate `interests.md` file — easier to edit in GitHub without touching Python

+---

 ## Changelog

 ### v2
-- Refactored into modular file structure (`config`, `fetcher`, `analyzer`, `deduplicator`, `mailer`, `logger`, `mock`)
+- Refactored into modular file structure (`config`, `fetcher`, `analyzer`, `deduplicator`, `mailer`, `logger`, `health`, `mock`)
+- All configurable values centralized in `config.py`
 - Added Gemini 2.0 Flash as automatic fallback when Groq rate limit is hit
+- Added retry with exponential backoff for transient errors
 - Added descriptive error email when both APIs fail
 - Added run logging to `log.json`, committed automatically after each run
+- Added feed health tracking with warning banner in digest email
-- Added mock mode for token-free testing
+- Added mock mode for token-free testing with visual banner in email
 - Reduced feed summary truncation from 600 to 300 characters to lower token usage
-- Articles scoring below 5/10 are excluded from the digest
+- Articles scoring below threshold excluded from digest (configurable)
+- Schedule set to 09:00 CET daily

 ### v1
 - Single-file implementation